How Can I Get Someone Who is Younger to Want to Know Me?

 Thom is an expert in networking and is always looking for new people to meet.

 If you are asking “how to get people who are younger than me to want to know me?” you will need to network down.
 In the past, this meant to network with people below you in the organization.
-I now believe this means to network with people who are younger than you.
+I now believe this means networking with people who are younger than you.

 In recent months, I have attended many Zoom networking meetings.
-During the lockdown, I ran a regular Monday Zoom networking group to help people to learn to use the tool better but also to just get people talking.
+During the lockdown, I ran a regular Monday Zoom networking group to help people to learn to use the tool better and also to just get people talking.

 Just like in years past, when you would come back from a networking event with a stack of business cards, now you can get names and emails from the others on the call and set up a follow-up call.
 Specifically, select people who are younger than you to practice taking interest in them.